microsoft/nni/src/webui/README.md

 * Trial detail: trial's id, trial's duration, start time, end time, status and accuracy.
 * Kill: you can kill a job that status is running.
 * Tensor: you can see a job in the tensorflow graph, it will link to the Tensorboard page.
-* Log: click the button, you can see the log about NNI and pai.

 ### Control

-Click the tab "Control" to add a new trial or update the search_space file.
+Click the tab "Control" to add a new trial or update the search_space file and some experiment parameters.

 ### View Tensorboard Graph